-Science RR101 and RR112, followed by Science RR201 and RR212, make up terminal courses in physical science for students entering the Arts program of studies in the first year.
+Chemistry RR123 followed by Physics RR123, make up terminal courses in physical science for students entering the Arts program of studies.
 The courses cover a traditional outline of the physical sciences and introduce some aspects of modern science.
 Calculus is not a prerequisite.